 Mike Postle: Fold

-This is an incredible play, given that Mike is a highly profitable player.
-We should ask ourselves what cards Mr Postle must have expected if he had decided to fold top pair on the turn to a small raise.
-This is not the kind of play you can expect from any good player, especially when any sizing is only ½ pot.
+Such a play is incredible, knowing that Mike is a highly profitable player.
+We should ask ourselves what cards M. Postle expected if he decided that a top pair on the turn would fold to a small sizing.
+Such a play is impossible to expect from any good player, especially when the bet sizing is only ½ of the pot.

-Of course, suspicions are not only strengthened by the many hands played in a similar way.
-Other unusual behaviour has been observed from Mike Postle.
-For example, if the RFID did not read the cards, Mike would almost always ask the player to re-place the cards on the sensor.
-Normally, the poker player at the table is neither aware that the RFID has not scanned the cards, nor does he pay attention to it.
-Another aspect of the unusual behaviour is the constant looking down.
-Members of the Two Plus Two forum speculate that Mike Postle was holding his phone at his feet (this can sometimes be seen if you watch the video footage closely).
-The suspicions were only strengthened by the observation that Mike Postle never missed an opportunity to look down, where he was probably holding his phone, before making important decisions or playing particularly unusual games.
+Of course, suspicions are strengthened not only by many similarly played hands.
+Other unusual behavior from Mike Postle was also noticed.
+For example, if the RFID did not read the cards, Mike almost always asked the player to place the cards on the sensor again.
+Usually, a poker player at the table neither knows that the RFID did not read the cards nor pays attention to it.
+Another aspect of unusual behavior is the constant looking down.
+Two Plus Two forum members speculate that Mike Postle kept a phone on his legs (this can sometimes be seen if you watch the video footage carefully).
+Suspicions were only strengthened by the observation that before important decisions or very unusual plays, Mike Postle did not miss the opportunity to look down, where he likely kept the phone.

-Finally, members of the Two Plus Two forum started to follow Mike Postle's achievements, researching his BB/100 based on available information and hourly earnings.
-There are all sorts of statistical calculations, but all of them claim that Mike Postle is over 100 BB/100 and has ~65% VPIP.
-This VPIP, by the way, includes UTG+2 42o and similar open, so 65% may not be the ceiling in the days when Mike Postle was playing divine.
-For any regular Cash player, such stats should raise suspicions:
+Finally, Two Plus Two forum members began to track Mike Postle's winnings, investigate his BB/100 based on available information, and calculate his hourly profit.
+There are various statistical calculations, but all of them state that Mike Postle exceeds 100 BB/100 and has ~65% VPIP.
+This VPIP, by the way, includes UTG+2 42o and similar opens, so 65% might not even be the ceiling on days when Mike Postle played divinely.
+For any regular cash player, such statistics should raise suspicions:

-I heard little defence from Mike Postle himself.
-He assures everyone that his wins and winrate are not that high.
-To explain certain hands, the player claims that RFID misread his hand, so that some bluffs were in fact the strongest hand and vice versa.
-Of course, the internet quickly turned up people who showed that RFID is very rarely wrong.
-In the cases where they are wrong, the cards are never replaced in the middle of the hand:
+There has been little defense heard from Mike Postle himself.
+The player assures everyone that his winnings and win rate are not that high.
+To explain certain hands, this player claims that the RFID incorrectly read his hand, so some bluffs were actually the strongest hand and vice versa.
+Of course, people quickly appeared online who showed that RFID rarely makes mistakes.
+In cases where it does, the cards are never changed in the middle of the hand:

-Numerous examples of fraud allegations have been collected on the internet, mainly on Two Plus Two forums.
-The main theory of the fraud method is that it is information from within the person.
-Members of the Two Plus Two forum speculate that Mike Postle received information about the hands from the person who handled the livestream graphics (i.e. saw the hands through the computer).
-This would explain why Mike Postle only plays during the livestream, is constantly looking at his phone and has several sessions where he plays in a completely different way to what viewers are used to seeing.
+Online, mostly in the Two Plus Two forums, many examples confirming suspicions of cheating were collected.
+The main theory of the cheating method is information from an insider.
+Two Plus Two forum members speculate that Mike Postle received information about the hands from a person who managed the livestream graphics (i.e., saw the hands on a computer).
+This would explain why Mike Postle only plays during livestreams, constantly looks at his phone, and has several sessions where he plays completely differently than viewers were used to seeing.

-Finally, on 8 October, Veronica Brill, several employees of Stones Gambling Hall and players of the games sued Mike Postle and several others potentially linked to him.
-So far, the story stands at this threshold.
-So far, all we know is Mike Postle's lawyer's response to the lawsuit: "When I play poker, I lose almost every hand, so this kind of win should be possible."
+Finally, on October 8, Veronica Brill, several Stones Gambling Hall employees, and players of the mentioned games filed a lawsuit against Mike Postle and several other potentially related individuals.
+So far, the story stands at this point.
+We only know Mike Postle's lawyer's response to the lawsuit: “When I play poker, I lose almost every hand, so such winnings must be possible.”

-It is still not entirely clear how the court case will turn out, as it can be difficult for judges to explain the intricacies of poker.
-The document submitted to the court describes in great detail the rules of poker and how Mike Postle may have cheated, so we can only hope that the process goes smoothly.
+It is still not entirely clear how the court case will turn out, as explaining poker intricacies to judges may be challenging.
+The document submitted to the court describes poker rules in great detail and how Mike Postle could have cheated, so we can only hope that the process will go smoothly.